alexisVallet/animation-character-identification/README.md

 Usage
 -----

-In the command line, the following segments the image and displays the resulting segmentation graph:
+In the command line, the following computes a recognition rate from the dataset in test/dataset using leave one out cross validation with various parameters:

-	animation-character-identification.exe image.png
+	animation-character-identification.exe

-Also prints eigenvalues for the laplacian and normalized laplacian of the segmentation graph.